 For the perfect day trip, add a visit to nearby Fogo Lake.

 Beautiful Lagoa do Fogo, surrounded by dense vegetation, sits in the crater of the Fogo Volcano.
-Viewpoints along the road south of Caldeira Velha provide panoramic views of the lake and the surrounding countryside.
-You can even hike down to beach.
+Viewpoints along the road south of Caldeira Velha provide panoramic views of the lake and the surrounding countryside or consider a hike down to beach.

 Interested in more Itineraries?
 Sign up here.